DashAISoftware/DashAI/docs/source/getting_started/user_guide.rst

 Adding models
 -------------

 The following is a step-by-step guide on how to implement a new model in DashAI, specifically the :code:`Helsinki-NLP/opus-mt-en-en-es` model.
-It is important to consider that we are working on the staging version of June 11, 2023.
+It is important to consider that we are working on the develop version of June 11, 2023.

 Step 1: Create the model class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~